What We Do

 And Where We Do It

 The Companions take part in all of the Order of Malta’s charitable activities in Great Britain.

-Our work focusses on — but is by no means limited to — helping the homeless, the hungry, the disabled, the elderly, and the lonely.
+Our work focuses on — but is by no means limited to — helping the homeless, the hungry, the disabled, the elderly, and the lonely.

 At Oxford University the Companions organise a wide range of activities most days of the week.
 These include helping out with the city’s homeless, visitng residents of local OSJCT care homes and helping pupils with special educational needs.
 There are other university Companion groups in Bristol, Cambridge, Glasgow, Edinburgh and Aberdeen that have a variety of different projects.

 Further groups are organised in Scotland, the Northern Marches, Birmingham & the West Midlands, Gloucestershire & Wiltshire, the South West, and the South East.